pay-now/paynow-woocommerce/README.EN.md

 **How to configure a notification address?**

-In the Paynow merchant panel go to the tab `Settings> Shops and poses`, in the field` Notification address` set the address: `https: //twoja-domena.pl/?
-Wc-api = WC_Gateway_Paynow`.
+In the Paynow merchant panel go to the tab `Settings > Shops and poses`, in the field `Notification address` set the address: `https://your-domain.pl/?wc-api=WC_Gateway_Paynow`.

 ## Sandbox
 To be able to test our Paynow Sandbox environment register [here][ext2]